Ericteen/Weipiao-WebApp/README.md

 # a Weipiao Web App based on Vue.js+Vuex+Express.

 ## Description
 This is a web app demo based on Vue.js+Express full stack.
 The app is designed to query the movies on show recently.
-The demo is

 used techniques：<br/>
 - vue2.0